adamsilver/fdpb/04-book-a-flight.md

 Interfaces that try to solve many problems at once cause problems.
 The primary user need for the calendar is to select a date.
 Trying to convey price and availability at the same time, for example, results in a busy interface that is likely to overwhelm users.

 It's also not very practical from a design perspective.
 One aspect of design for the web is considering people who use different size screens.
 Responsive design encourages us to design for small and large screens alike.
-Cramming lots of information to a page that can ultimately be accessed on small screens is asking for a challenge.
+Cramming lots of information to a page that can ultimately be accessed on small screens is asking for trouble.

-Instead, we'll purposely let users focus on a choosing a date without the distraction of, for example, price and availability information.
+Instead, we'll purposely let users focus on choosing a date without the distraction of, for example, price and availability information.
 We'll give users this information later on in the flow.

 #### Date input

 Before HTML5, we always had to build our own date picker using Javascript.
 We know how hard this is because we just created an autocomplete component.
-Mobile browsers that support HTML5&mdash;nowadays, that's most&mdash;have `input type="date"` which to some extent saves us having to design our own component.
+Mobile browsers that support HTML5&mdash;nowadays, that's most&mdash;support `input type="date"` which to some extent saves us having to design our own component.
 That's not all they're good for:

 - They are fast because they are provided by the browser.
 - They are familiar because every website (and native app) will use the same interface.